-- 1. Project Development Phase: - a.
-Site identification and intent to use federal funds; - b.
-Issue General Information Notice along with HUD Relocation Brochure as soon as feasible; and - c.
+1. Project Design Phase:

+- a.
+Identify project site and scope, and establish intent to use federal funds through a funding agreement or submittal of project proposal to the CDBG-DR Program; - b.
+Identify all residential and commercial occupants of the project site and issue a General Information Notice along with applicable HUD Relocation Brochure as soon as feasible; and - c.
 Issue Move-In Notice to new tenants if applicable

-- 2. Project/Application Review Phase: - a.
-Determine needs and preferences of persons likely to be displaced; - b.
-Identify comparable replacement dwellings or other resources; and - c.
-Compute relocation costs and assistance. - 3.
-Determination of persons to be displaced or not displaced. - 4.
-Persons Permanently Displaced: - a.
-Issue Notice of Eligibility within seven (7) to ten (10) days of ION; - i.
-ION triggered by applicable CDBG regulations; or, - ii.
-Issue Notice of Intent to Acquire to trigger ION. - b.
-Update displaced persons needs and preferences; - c.
+2. Project/Application Review Phase:

+- a.
+Determine the persons to be displaced or not displaced; - b.
+Conduct a survey of project site occupants to determine needs and preferences of persons likely to be displaced; - c.
+Identify availability of comparable replacement dwellings or other resources; - d.
+Estimate relocation costs and assistance; and - e.
+Create a Relocation Plan that details the relocation process and responsibilities for the project.

+3. Intake and Eligibility

+- a.
+Collect information about each household and/or business as described in the General Relocation Requirements section of this Guide; - Determine eligibility for URA assistance in accordance with URA requirements; and - c.
+Prepare information on comparable units and available URA assistance to be included with a Notice of Eligibility.

+4. Notification and Relocation Advisory Services:

+- a.
+Issue Notice of Eligibility within ten (10) days of the initiation of negotiations, which can be defined as follows; - i.
+By applicable CDBG regulations at 24 C.F.R. § 570.606(b) for rehabilitation or reconstruction projects; - ii.
+When a written offer of just compensation is issued to the property owner when the property is being involuntarily acquired; - iii.
+When a sales agreement has been executed between the acquiring entity and the property owner of the property that is being voluntarily acquired; or - iv.
+When an actual acquisition covered by URA has taken place. - b.
+Provide URA Relocation Advisory Services; - c.
 Explain available payments and services; - d.
 Issue Ninety (90) day Notice; - e.
-Inspect replacement housing for decent, safe, and sanitary conditions; - f.
-Person moves; - g.
-Assist with preparing claims; - h.
-Process claims and make payment; and - i.
+Inspect replacement housing for decent, safe, and sanitary conditions;

+- f.
+Person moves;

+- g.
+Assist with preparing claims;

+- h.
+Process claims and make payment; and

+- i.
 Maintain records to demonstrate compliance with regulations.